raskal33/bitredict/README.md

-# BitRedict Frontend
+# BITR Frontend

-This is the frontend for BitRedict - a decentralized prediction market built on Solana blockchain.
+This is the frontend for BITR - a decentralized prediction market built on Solana blockchain.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).